Obtaining a Replacement License

 If your driver's license or learner's permit is lost, stolen, damaged, or mutilated, you will need to obtain a replacement.
 You may also choose to replace your driver's license to change your address, change organ donor status, update the photograph on your license or learner's permit, or replace your Social Security Number with a DMV-assigned customer number.

-If the expiration date on your license is less than six months away, you may choose to renew your driver's license instead of replacing it.
+If the expiration date on your license is less than one year away, you may choose to renew your driver's license instead of replacing it.

 Removing the Vision Restriction